 - Do you feel stuck in Grief and anxious, depressed, angry, empty, traumatized or lost?

-- Do you struggle to move on from the hurt of Loss of a loved one, a job, a relationship, or a painful childhood, but find you can’t or don’t know how?
+- Do you struggle to move on from the hurt of Loss of a loved one, a relationship, or a painful childhood, but find you can’t or don’t know how?

 Unresolved grief is a major barrier to happiness and fulfillment.